rails/rails/guides/source/asset_pipeline.md

 config.assets.js_compressor = :uglifier
 ```

-NOTE: The `sass-rails` gem is automatically used for CSS compression if included
+NOTE: The `sassc-rails` gem is automatically used for CSS compression if included
 in the `Gemfile` and no `config.assets.css_compressor` option is set.